robertmarsal/RbComment/README.md

 #### bootstrap3
 This theme requires the [Bootstrap v3.x.x](http://getbootstrap.com/) CSS framework.
-Use this theme if your project is based on the bootstrap framework, version 3.
+Use this theme if your project is based on the Bootstrap framework, version 3.

 ![bootstrap3](preview/bootstrap3.png)